-Now that Summer is coming to an end, many of us are turning back to our fall routines.
-There's still time to enjoy the Fall season before the hubbub of the holidays blazes by, but it is easy to see "routine" as mundane, repetitive drudgery.
+Now that summer is coming to an end, many of us are turning back to our fall routines.
+There's still time to enjoy the fall season before the hubbub of the holidays blazes by, but it’s easy to see our "routines" as mundane, repetitive drudgery.

-Research has shown that performing simple rituals before an activity can increase the chances for success.
-But further, rituals are known to boost confidence, alleviate grief, and increase competitive performance.
+Research has shown that performing simple rituals before engaging in activities can increase our chances for success.
+Furthermore, rituals are known to boost confidence, alleviate grief, and increase competitive performance.

-How does a routine become a ritual?
-It begins with goal setting (or goal re-setting as is sometimes the case).
-Use Rosemary to help guide you in evaluating where you've come from and where you are going.
-Then decide what actions are you going to take toward these goals on a daily, weekly, or monthly basis.
+So, how does a routine become a ritual?
+It begins with goal-setting (or goal-resetting as is sometimes the case).
+Use Rosemary to help guide you in evaluating where you've come from and where you’re going.
+Then decide what actions you’re going to take toward these goals on a daily, weekly, or monthly basis.
 Make the actions specific and time-bound.
-Then find ways of inserting enjoyable, easy-to-do, and encouraging actions before beginning an activity you will repeat often to achieve your goal.
+Then find ways of inserting enjoyable, easy-to-do, and encouraging actions before beginning an activity that you’ll repeat often to achieve your goal.

 To achieve my goal of creating a productive day, I like to use Rosemary Essential Oil as part of my morning by creating an aromatic shower.
-Before turning on the water, I place a few drops of an inexpensive and invigorating essential oil (Eucalyptus, Grapefruit, and Bergamot are all great choices as well) on a wash cloth or sponge.
-Then I place this is the bottom of the shower and turn on the hot water.
-Instantly, the shower is an experience for the senses and I am awakened, refreshed, and ready for the day.
-This simple act helps me transition from sleep to awake, but has also become a simple self-care ritual and helps to set the tone of my day.
+Before turning on the water, I place a few drops of an inexpensive and invigorating essential oil (Eucalyptus, Grapefruit, and Bergamot are all great choices as well) on a washcloth or sponge.
+Then I place this at the bottom of the shower and turn on the hot water.
+Instantly, the shower is an experience for the senses.
+I am awakened, refreshed, and ready for the day.
+This simple act helps me transition from sleepy to awakened, and it’s also a simple self-care ritual that helps set the tone of my day.

-What routines can you make more like rituals?
-Leave us a comment below on how you are ritualizing some of your daily tasks.
+What routines can you make into rituals?
+Leave us a comment below on how you’re ritualizing some of your daily tasks.